TcMenu/documentation/content/products/arduino-libraries/tc-menu/multi-language-locale-menu.md

 toc_needed = true
 +++

-TcMenu 4.0 supports multi-language menus based on [resource bundles](https://www.baeldung.com/java-resourcebundle) which are effectively properties files containing language translations.
+TcMenu 4.0 onward supports multi-language menus based on [resource bundles](https://www.baeldung.com/java-resourcebundle) which are effectively properties files containing language translations.
 The designer lets you set up translations on a per-locale basis for the app name, each menu item, and even for additional strings in your application.
 Once enabled the properties files are turned into a series of C++ include header files that you can choose between using a TC_LOCALE_?? setting described below.

 ## Enabling and setting up languages